QuixoteSystems/QXT-JS8Call-Tools/SNR-Beacon/README.md

 Python Script to send a periodic SNR? to a group (with an immediate first TX), simple relays, and lightweight logging of activity.

 ### Installation
-1- Download the whole Repo or just the script QXT-SNR-Beacon
+1- Download the whole Repository (recommended) or just download the script QXT-SNR-Beacon.py

 ### Run the script
 2- Simple run with examples parameters: